PathwayCommons/guide/_primers/functional_analysis/rna_sequencing_analysis.md

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_3 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 3.
 Layout of RNA-seq read counts for differential expression.</strong> Hypothetical counts of RNA species for two biological types (A and B) whose gene expression are being contrasted.
 Samples (J total) are arranged in columns and genes (I total) in rows.
-There are rho_A samples of Type A and rho_B of Type B. A cDNA library for each sample is created and sequenced.
+There are n_A samples of Type A and n_B of Type B. A cDNA library for each sample is created and sequenced.
 The total number of mapped sequence reads from each sample (N) are usually non-identical; Total mapped sequence reads for each gene is also indicated along right margin (Z).
 </div>

 ### Notation